Epitech-Lyon/epitech-lyon.github.io/_posts/2021-12-15-blackstar.md

 comments: false
 ---

-If you want to hide malicious code from an Anti-Virus software, there is a wide array of techniques you can pick from.
-Here, we will attempt to abuse a widely known feature of the **ELF** file format to encrypt some code, then let the binary rewrite itself in order to decrypt the code we wanted to hide in the first place.
+If you want to hide malicious code from Anti-Virus softwares, there is a wide array of techniques you can pick from.
+In this work, I tried to abuse a widely known feature of the **ELF** file format to encrypt some code, and then let the binary rewrite itself in order to decrypt the code I wanted to hide in the first place.
+My work is based on a [PoC's team project](https://github.com/PocInnovation) which itself is inpired from a [whitepaper](http://papermint-designs.com/dmo-blog/2016-01-pocrypt-a-proof-of-concept-for-dynamically-decrypt-linux-binaries) that explains how to use **ELF**'s `SECTION`s to hide malicious code.
+In this post, I am going to introduce PoC's implementation approach and show off the improvements I have managed to add for more genericity and scalability.
+I will also discuss some short-term perpectives for those who are interested in the subject.
+Feel free to fork my work or send me your feedbacks.

 > 💥
 > The source code I am sharing here is only meant for research
 > and educational purposes.
 I am not liable for anything you will do with it :)~

-## ELF : **E**xecutable and **L**inkable **F**ile
+## ELF : **E**xecutable and **L**inkable **F**ile - the starting point

 ELF is the file format used to define compiled programs on Linux.
-There is a lot of documentation available for this file format, since it has been around for a very long time - languages like Rust, C, C++ or Haskell compile their code to ELF files on Linux.
+There is a lot of documentation available on this file format, since it has been around for a very long time -- languages like Rust, C, C++ or Haskell compile their code to ELF files on Linux.

 > 🛈 An ELF file is made up of a header, followed by the file's executable data, which is splitted in sections

-The ELF format has been in used since 1999, in a lot of Unix-based systems, like Linux.
-An ELF file is made up of a header, followed by the file's executable data, which is splitted in sections.
+The ELF format has been in used since 1999 -- in a lot of Unix-based systems, like Linux -- and is made up of a header, followed by the file's executable data which is splitted into sections.

 ![ELF file format walkthrough](../assets/images/blackstar/elf_file_format.png "elf_file_format")

-As we can see from the image above, Sections are just contents of the executable, with different levels of permissions.
-Here, it is mainly interesting because we can easily split and find compiled code in our executable file.
-This could allow us to encrypt some of our code to evade anti-virus software.

-You can easily get a section's size using `size -dA`:
+As one can see from the image above, the executable is divided into *Sections* with different levels of permission.
+Sections are a very practical way to split, find, smartly encrypt compiled code and evade anti-virus softwares.
+Sections size can be queried using `size -dA`:

 ![Demonstration of the size -dA command](../assets/images/blackstar/size_eval_expr.png "size -dA output")

-In our case, we use sections as a way to compartimentalize our code, splitting into code that is safe to read for an anti-virus software on one side, and code that we want to hide on the other side.
+In my work, I used sections as a way to *partition* the code and I provided specific tools to smartly encrypt some parts in order to evade anti-virus softwares.

+> 💡 I used sections as a way to *partition* the code and provided specific tools to smartly encrypt the parts in order to evade anti-virus softwares.

 ## State of the Art ~ WhiteComet

-This project is based on a [whitepaper](http://papermint-designs.com/dmo-blog/2016-01-pocrypt-a-proof-of-concept-for-dynamically-decrypt-linux-binaries) which has been around since 2016.
-[PoC](https://github.com/PocInnovation) has also done some research on the matter, which is where the idea for this project comes from.
+As I said above, this project is based on a [whitepaper](http://papermint-designs.com/dmo-blog/2016-01-pocrypt-a-proof-of-concept-for-dynamically-decrypt-linux-binaries) which has been around since 2016.
+[PoC](https://github.com/PocInnovation) has also done some research on the matter and shared some code -- that I partly used as a starting point for this project.

 As a Proof of Concept, WhiteComet works pretty well.
 It indeed demonstrates how to use ELF sections to hide malicious code.
-However, the implementation is not easy to replicate, because of a lack of documentation, and code repetition.
+However, the implementation is not easy to replicate because of lacks of documentation and genericity.

 > 🗒 This project is based on a [whitepaper](http://papermint-designs.com/dmo-blog/2016-01-pocrypt-a-proof-of-concept-for-dynamically-decrypt-linux-binaries) which has been around since 2016.

-Also, PoC's implementation depends on [fixed-size values](https://github.com/PoCInnovation/Whitecomet-Research/blob/master/PolyMetamorphic/Linux-ELF/include/PoCrypt.h#L44), which makes the code hard to improve or to maintain because sections size should be queried manually.
-Therefore, neither replication in another program nor scalability are straightforward with this approach.
-I wanted need to work towards a more usable technique to bypass these limitations.
+For instance, PoC's iplementation depends on [fixed-size values](https://github.com/PoCInnovation/Whitecomet-Research/blob/master/PolyMetamorphic/Linux-ELF/include/PoCrypt.h#L44) -- which makes it hard to adapt or to scale.
+This is my main improvement axis for more genericity and scalability.
+In the following lines, I am going to expose concreteley how I processed and discuss the short-term perspectives.

-## Delimiting the code into sections
+## Delimiting the Code into Sections

-If we use the GCC compiler, we can just use `attributes` to create new sections at compile time.
-This will also be really helpful later, because we can easily have aliases for each section we are using and do *weird* stuff with.

-This is done in WhiteComet (and our project) using simple macros, like so:
+Thanks to a GCC compiler feature, I used `attributes` to create new sections at compile time.
+This is really helpful because one can easily have aliases at hand for a given executable section and manipulate it *at will*.
+As in WhiteComet, I achieved this project using simple macros, like so:

 ```c
 /// Encryption key's section name